MaibornWolff/database-performance-comparison/README.md

 ## Results

 Using the test setup from this repository we ran tests against PostgreSQL, CockroachDB, YugabyteDB and ArangoDB with (aside from PostgreSQL) 1, 3 and 5 nodes and up to 16 parallel workers that insert data (more concurrent workers might speed up the process even more but we didn't test that as this test was only to establish a baseline).
 All tests were done on a k3s cluster consisting of 3 m5.2xlarge EC2 instances on AWS.
 In the text below all mentions of node refer to database nodes (pods) and not VMs or kubernetes nodes.
+The first set of tests we did with an initially empty database.
+The second set of tests was run with increasing the fill level up to 500 million database entries.
+We ran the tests with the increasing fill levels only with three node clusters.

 ### Some observations